 The President of the Upper Tribunal, Mr Justice Lane, has ordered the Home Office to pay for and facilitate the return to the UK of a man who was removed to Nigeria in March 2018.
+The judgment is R (L) v Secretary of State for the Home Department UKUT 267 (IAC).

 The case involved a mix of unfortunate administrative errors, inexplicable and erroneous representations by the Home Office, and an unlawful removal.
 In his determination, Lane J placed significant weight on the Home Office’s “deliberate or reckless law-breaking”.